bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js-119">119.
 Calculate the Perimeter of a Rectangle</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The rectanglePerimeter function calculates the perimeter of a rectangle by summing twice the width and twice the height of the rectangle.
+<p>The rectanglePerimeter function calculates the perimeter of a rectangle by
+summing twice the width and twice the height of the rectangle.</p>
 <pre>
 const rectanglePerimeter = (width, height) => 2 * (width + height);
 console.log(rectanglePerimeter(5, 10));